aklimk/neuralnet/README.md

 ## List of Features
 - Python drawing pad GUI allowing for easily testing inference on custom digits.
 - Minibatch based SGD trainer with customizable batch sizes, epochs and learning rate.
-    Achieves convergence xx times faster than a simpler non-batched trainer.
+    Achieves convergence at least 10 times faster than a simpler non-batched trainer.
 - Vectorized backpropagation and inference using xtensor methods and BLAS based matrix multiplication operations.
 - Customizable number of layers and layer sizes.
 - Customizable activation functions for newtork layers.